 We corroborate the results of Theorem \ref{thrm_ODE} using exhaustive Monte-Carlo (MC) simulations for different sets of parameters.
 In Table \ref{tab:conjecture}, one can observe that the relative proportions (i.e., $X/(X+Y)$) well match with $\beta^*$ of Theorem \ref{thrm_ODE}.

 \textbf{Validation}: We validate theoretical results for $\Psi_1$ and $\Psi_2$ by MC simulations based on ego-network dataset of Twitter provided by \textit{SNAP} (\cite{snapnets}).
 It consists of $81,306$ users and $1,768,149$ (directed) connections among them.

-We perform simulations at optimal warning parameters.
-We use the connections of users from the network dataset as friends for the purpose of MC simulations, and their average as $m_f$ (for theoretical expressions).
-The performances obtained via simulations on the real dataset (averaged over 20 sample-paths and for large time horizon, $t = 30$) closely match with asymptotic proportions obtained using \eqref{Eqn_theta_star} (see Figure~\ref{fig:snap_TaF}).
+Each run of the simulation begins with two users, one with fake tag and one with real tag, initial users are chosen randomly from SNAP data-set.
+We generate exponential random variable (RV) (with parameter $\lambda(X_n + Y_n)$) to represent the inter-visit time of the $n^{th}$ user to OSN.
+At each user's visit, user tags the news (as explained in section \ref{Sec_System_model}) using binary RV, while the news is shared to any of its connections (as given by SNAP data-set), independently of others with probability $\eta_u$.
+We use optimal warning parameters and use average number of connections of data as $m_f$ for theoretical expressions.
+We generated 20 such sample-paths/runs, each of which stop after system time\footnote{Around 3500-5000 unread copies of post are shared before time $t=30$. } (updated by the inter-visit times of the users) equal to 30.
+The MC performances obtained by averaging over 20 such sample-paths closely match with asymptotic proportions obtained using \eqref{Eqn_theta_star} (see Figure~\ref{fig:snap_TaF}).

 \textbf{Performance at Optimal warning}: In Figure~\ref{fig:opt_type1_spread}, we plot optimal type-$1$ performance as a function of threshold/tolerance value of type-$2$ performance (see \eqref{opt_problem}).
 In the same figure, we also plot results for type-$1$ performance obtained from MC simulations.
-One can observe that limiting theoretical results match exactly with MC simulations sample-path wise.
+One can observe that the limiting theoretical results match exactly with chosen MC simulations sample-path-wise.

 From Figure~\ref{fig:opt_type1_spread}, the control mechanism significantly improves the system performance for all values of $c$.
-For an instance, if $2\%$ tolerance is allowed as type-$2$ performance (i.e., $c = 0.02$ in \eqref{opt_problem}), only $10\%$ of the OSN users are mis-informed (and mis-tag) about the fake news being real, when $\alpha_F^F = 0.85$.
+For an instance, if $2\%$ tolerance is chosen for the type-$2$ performance (i.e., $c = 0.02$ in \eqref{opt_problem}), only $10\%$ of the OSN users are mis-informed (and mis-tag) about the fake news being real, when $\alpha_F^F = 0.85$.
 In contrast, for the same settings with no controlled warnings, $72\%$ users mis-tag the fake news as real; here, the users tag the news based on constant warning level, $\epsilon$ (see \eqref{eq:warning}) and their intrinsic capacity.